nimmis/docker-spigot/README.md

 If the spigot.jar is not found in the minecraft directory the system pulls down BuildTool and build a new spigot.jar from the latest released minecraft.jar

-Each time the container is started the presens of the file /minecraft/spigot.jar, if the file is missing a build of spigot.jar is started.
+Each time the container is started the presence of the file /minecraft/spigot.jar, if the file is missing a build of spigot.jar is started.

-The spigot daemin is started with superovisord, see my Ubuntu container for a more detailed description of my implementation of an init-process in ubuntu, see [nimmis/ubuntu](https://hub.docker.com/r/nimmis/ubuntu/)
+The spigot daemon is started with superovisord, see my Ubuntu container for a more detailed description of my implementation of an init-process in ubuntu, see [nimmis/ubuntu](https://hub.docker.com/r/nimmis/ubuntu/)

 Whats new is
+- adjust minecraft user UID to match mounted volume
-- selectable memoy size for the java process
+- selectable memory size for the Java process
 - selectable spigot version
 - do a nice shutdown of the server when the docker stop command is issued
-- docker accessable commands to
+- docker accessible commands to
    - start/stop/restart the spigot server
    - send console commands to the server
    - look at console output from the server